Podzied/binance-discord/README.md

-# binance-discord
-Binance client integrated with discord

-# Commands
+# Welcome to Binance Discord 🙋‍♂️

+## What is Binance Discord

 help | Shows all commands

 address | Gives address connected to binance account.